NeNorvalls/NeNorvalls/README.md

 ## About Me

-👩‍💻 fresh graduate front-end developer.
+👩‍💻 graduate of front-end dev.

 🌍 Filipina, living in Norway for 6 years.